10 Possible Causes Of Back Pain At Night: Should You Be Worried?

-Ankylosing spondylitis (AS) is a type of arthritis that affects the spine and sometimes, other joints.
+Ankylosing spondylitis is a type of arthritis that affects the spine and, sometimes, other joints.
 It causes inflammation between the bones of your spine and in the joints between the spine and the pelvis.
-The symptoms include pain and stiffness in the lower back and buttocks and the pain can be so severe that it can keep you up all night.5 The symptoms of AS are usually dull and diffuse, with the pain and stiffness worse in the mornings and in the night.6
+The symptoms include pain and stiffness in the lower back and buttocks.
+The pain can be so severe that it can keep you up all night.10 The symptoms of AS are usually dull and diffuse, with the pain and stiffness worse in the mornings and in the night.11

 Most cases of back pain are not caused by spinal tumors, but back pain is the presenting symptom in 90 percent of patients with spinal tumors, which can affect any of the structures of the spine or the spinal column.
 The location of the pain depends on the part of the spine that has the tumor.
 The common symptoms of spinal cord tumors include pain in the lower or middle back that worsens when you lie down.
 The pain is often present at night and gets worse with physical activity.12 13 If the tumor is in the middle or the lower part of the spine, along with the pain, you may experience numbness or muscle weakness in the legs as well as loss of or changes in bowel function.

 References [ + ]

 |1.||↑||Kovacs, Francisco M., Víctor Abraira, Andrés Peña, José Gerardo Martín-Rodríguez, Manuel Sánchez-Vera, Enrique Ferrer, Domingo Ruano et al. “Effect of firmness of mattress on chronic non-specific low-back pain: randomised, double-blind, controlled, multicentre trial.”
 The Lancet 362, no. 9396 (2003): 1599-1604.|